 WORKSHOP #1 Greywater 101-Laundry to Landscape

 When: Saturday, June 18, 2016 8:45 am with a classroom presentation , landscape tour and site evaluation.

 Description: Greywater systems are especially important in times of drought and can greatly reduce outdoor water use.
 Come learn how to reuse laundry water, a popular greywater system, including design considerations, water saving potential, costs, regulations, health and safety, soaps and products, and plants that are a good match for home and landscape.
 A guided tour of an existing installation along with a workbook with helpful resources was included.

 Location: OVGC Resource Center and Ojai Garden Tour Site Close By

 Time: 9:00 am to 12:00 pm

-Description: This program is for the homeowner who Wants to install a rain garden, but is not sure where to begin.
-The program included simple “do-it-yourself” projects can maximize the homeowner’s ability to capture rain for reuse!
+Description: This program is for the homeowner who wants to install a rain garden, but is not sure where to begin.
+The program included simple “do-it-yourself” projects can maximize the homeowner’s ability to capture rain water.
 Topics included how to reduce potable water damns, capture rainwater, and create a beautiful garden that supports wildlife.

 In cooperation with Ventura River Water District, OVGC organized a Reimagine your Landscape class in September 30, 2017, with experts in greywater, rainwater, efficient irrigation and site evaluations to check irrigation run times and look for leeks.
 See promo flyer below.